 By 1896, Isabella and Jack Gardner recognized that their house on Beacon Street in Boston's Back Bay, although enlarged once, was not large enough for the new museum they were conceiving.
 At first, they asked an architect to design a completely new museum to be built on the same site.
 Although Jack Gardner died as these plans were being readied, Isabella Gardner realized their ambitions.
 Setting her sights on the Fenway, a formerly marshy area that had recently been filled, in 1898 she purchased a plot of land on which to build her museum.
 Architect Willard T. Sears drew up plans and construction of Fenway Court began in June of 1899.
 Isabella Gardner attended the driving of the first pile and visited the construction site regularly, carefully supervising every detail of the building.
 She climbed ladders to show painters the effect she sought for the interior courtyard and determined the placement of each architectural element.
 The building was complete by November 1901, and Isabella Stewart Gardner spent the following year carefully installing her collection.
 Gardner herself lived in an apartment on the fourth floor.

 On January 1, 1903, Isabella Stewart Gardner opened her museum for the first time, inviting friends to attend an evening reception and performance by members of the Boston Symphony Orchestra.
-On February 23rd, Gardner opened the museum to the public.
+On February 23, Gardner opened the Museum to the public.
 She ensured that her museum was the setting for artists, musicians and thinkers.
 John Singer Sargent used the Gothic Room as a studio.
-The famed operatic soprano Nellie Melba sang within the museum; Ruth St. Denis, an innovative modern choreographer, danced there as well.
-The Japanese art historian and critic Okakura Kakuzo (author of The Book of Tea) became especially close to Gardner and shared his knowledge about Asian spirituality, by for example, arranging an exhibition devoted to Japanese culture and performing the tea ceremony at the museum.
+The famed operatic soprano Nellie Melba sang within the Museum; Ruth St. Denis, an innovative modern choreographer, danced there as well.
+The Japanese art historian and critic Okakura Kakuzo (author of The Book of Tea) became especially close to Gardner and shared his knowledge about Asian spirituality, by for example, arranging an exhibition devoted to Japanese culture and performing the tea ceremony at the Museum.

 An Intimate Display